quantumlib/Stim/doc/file_format_dem_detector_error_model.md

 #### logical_observable instruction

-A `logical_observable` instruction ensures a particular syndrome is in the error model, even if no error mechanism mentions it.
+A `logical_observable` instruction ensures a particular frame change's existence is noted by the error model, even if no error mechanism affects it.
-(Logical observables can also be implicitly introduced by being mentioned in an error mechanism.)
+(Logical observable frame changes can also be implicitly noted by being mentioned in an error mechanism.)
 For example, this is important for when a quantum circuit includes a logical observable but happens to have been annotated with a noise model that never affects the observable, to ensure that the tool sampling the observables in the circuit agrees with the detector error model on exactly